nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 ### A special note about Windows Store version of NvDA

 As of NVDA 2018.1, foundation has been laid to let NVDA run as a Windows Store application.
 Once the Windows Store version of NVDA is published to Microsoft Store, users running Windows 10 can go to Store and obtain NVDA.
 However, there are restrictions that comes with this version of NVDA, notably add-ons cannot run in this environment.
 Thus, if you need to run or write NVDA add-ons, you need to use the classic desktop version of NVDA, available from nvaccess.org website.

+### A very important note about migrating custom extension code to development scratchpad

+If you are coming from NVDA 2018.4 or earlier, you may recall that you are able to run extension modules inside folders stored in user configuration directory (e.g. appModules).
+This functionality has been revised in NVDA 2019.1 as follows:

+1. NVDA will no longer load extension code stored in the following subdirectories of user configuration folder: appModules, brailleDisplayDrivers, globalPlugins, synthDrivers.
+	* If you find that code inside these folders are no longer working as of NVDA 2019.1, the above reason is why.
+2. You must enable development scratchpad functionality (reserved for developers) if you wish to load custom extension code.
+To do so:
+	1. With NVDA 2019.1 running, go to NVDA menu/Preferences/settings/Advanced.
+	2. You must check "I understand that changing these settings may cause NVDA to function incorrectly" checkbox.
+	3. You must check "Enable loading custom code from Developer Scratchpad directory".
+	4. Select OK.
+3. You must store code that were formerly housed in the above list of subdirectories inside corresponding subdirectories of scratchpad folder.
+4. If you need to use NVDA 2018.4 and would like to use custom code, you must not remove subdirectories from user configuration directory, otherwise go ahead and remove the folders listed in item 1.

 ## What are Add-ons?